-Chair in Macroeconomics
+Chair in Applied Economics

-The Department of Economics invites applications for a Chair in Macroeconomics.
-To fulfil the needs of the Department's structured PhD programme, candidates must have experience in graduate-level formal instruction and doctoral supervision as well as a strong academic record.
+The Department of Economics is looking for candidates with outstanding expertise in applied microeconomics and microeconometrics, to fill a Chair in Applied Economics.

+To fulfill the needs of the Department's structured Ph.D. programme, candidates must have an outstanding experience in graduate-level formal instruction and doctoral supervision and a strong academic publication record.